lighterio/cedar/README.md

 [![Support](https://img.shields.io/gratipay/Lighter.io.svg)](https://gratipay.com/Lighter.io/)

-Cedar is a Node.js logger, designed to be fast, extensible, and super useful.
+Cedar is a Node.js log, designed to be fast, extensible, and super useful.

 ### Powerful features

 * Modifiable logging prefixes, formatters, and stringify functions.
-* Loggers which are functions, allowing shorthand calls.
+* Logs which are functions, allowing shorthand calls.
 * A `console` transport with color unicode symbols and helpful code snippets inside stack traces.
 * A `file` transport that can rotate by day, hour or minute.